April-May 2020 Edition of Corona Crash or Everything Bubble Pop?

 The divide is growing.
 The divide between those who are shouting for a full, immediate reopening and those who favor a more prudent, phased approach.

 I’m in my 30s.
 I exercise.
 I’m healthy.
 I likely won’t die if I get infected.
 This is the exact thing many in that first camp clutch onto.
 But not me.
 I have no interest in feeling tight chested.
 I have no interest in breathing difficulties.
 I have no interest in feeling sick as shit for a couple of weeks to a couple of months– so ill that I begin to question if I’m going to die even though statistically, the odds say I’ll survive.
 I don’t want to have to isolate myself from family.
 I don’t want to have to take a leave of absence from work.
 I don’t want to have to go to a hospital, let alone stay in a hospital.
-I do not want COVID-19!
+I do not want COVID.
 And I don’t think enough people in the first camp are giving that any thought.
 They think about the mortality statistics, then stop thinking altogether and then just start shouting.
-I wish people would think a little more.

 The fact is that we just don’t know enough about this virus yet.
 We think we know a few things, like that it spreads more indoors than outdoors.
 That’s useful to know.
 But we don’t know a lot of really important things.